2022.07.20

 When a frame is skipped, Ragdoll would normally pause simulation and wait for you to return to the last successfully simulated frame.
 This ensures that the simulation always produces the same result each time you play.
 But also means it is unable to solve if Maya skips a frame, as can happen when a rig is especially heavy or when playing back with Audio.

-This mode is called Pause and the alternative is a mode called Ignore which will continue solving even though it isn't given each and every frame.
+which will continue solving even though it isn't given each and every frame.

-Ignore is now the new default, to avoid surprises especially for beginners who might not know why simulation suddenly stops for no apparent reason.
-You are still advised to stick with Pause especially towards the end of fine-tuning your work.
+especially towards the end of fine-tuning your work.
 That's the only mode in which Ragdoll can guarantee that each and every playthrough is identical unless you have actually changed something in your animation.

 The two lines towards the bottom tell you two things.

-1. Which frames were successfully read from Maya
+- Which frames were successfully read from Maya

-2. Which frames were simulated
+- Which frames were simulated

 Ideally, for the most accurate and consistent results, these two should be identical.
 And when they are, they are hidden.
-They can be explicitly enabled via the Solver Display settings, called Draw Buffer.
+They can be explicitly enabled via the Solver Display settings, called Draw Buffer

 Output Geometry

-In addition to the Convert to Mesh menu option, advanced users can now also experiment with the new rMarker.outputGeometry attribute which provides access to the computed convex hull!
+menu option, advanced users can now also experiment with the new rMarker.outputGeometry

 This is a live attribute, regenerating the mesh whenever anything affects the convex hull generated for collisions.